star3am/k3s-devcontainer/README.md

 # K3s Dev Container

+A Dev Container running K3s, Kubernetes Dashboard and Helm Dashboard with a bunch of other goodies for you to use.
+This will accelerate your Kubernetes Developer workflow.
+Enjoy!

 ## Introduction

 A "dev container" is a Docker container specifically configured to act as a fully functional development environment, allowing developers to work on a project with all necessary tools, dependencies, and settings pre-installed, regardless of their local machine setup, ensuring consistency across different environments and team members; essentially, it packages a complete development environment into a containerized format.